March 3, 2025

 The Focusrite Scarlett audio interface goes for under $100

-A podcast recording kit should include most or all of the items outlined above, but each one has a vast price range.
-With this in mind, here are three sample podcast equipment kits for low budgets, medium budgets, and high budgets.
+A podcast starter kit should include most or all of these essentials.
+However, prices vary widely.
+Below are three recommended podcast equipment kits for low, medium, and high budgets.

 • Laptop or smartphone.
 If you own one of these, you already own a decent microphone.
 The mics in phones work especially well.
 And there will be some recording app built-in — a voice-memo app or a media app on your laptop.